Top euro policymakers at odds over Greek debt fix

-HELSINKI/BRUSSELS The European Union's top economic official sought to rule out any write-off of Greece's debt to governments on Thursday after a European Central Bank policymaker said for the first time that a "haircut" on part of it was probable.
+HELSINKI/BRUSSELS, Nov 15 The European Union's top economic official sought to rule out any write-off of Greece's debt to governments on Thursday after a European central banker said for the first time that a "haircut" on part of it was probable.

-A row between euro zone governments and the International Monetary Fund over how to make Greece's giant debt mountain manageable is holding up the release of 31 billion euros (24.9 billion pounds) in emergency loans needed to keep Athens afloat.

 IMF officials have argued privately that some writedown for euro zone governments is necessary to make Greece solvent but Germany, the biggest contributor to the bloc's bailout funds, has repeatedly rejected the idea of taking a loss on holdings of Greek debt, saying it would be illegal.